rdjames1996/project-4-health-analysis/README.md

 * XGBOOST Modeling, with all features minus subjective columns, gave an Accuracy score of entire Binary Dataset: 81.1%

 * Webpage:
-	-We created a webpage with Dashboard including Diabetes Risk Predictor.
+	* We created a webpage with Dashboard including Diabetes Risk Predictor.
-		-Pages:
+		* Pages:
-			-Home: Introduction with Categorized Features Result and Overall.
+			* Home: Introduction with Categorized Features Result and Overall.
-			-Data:
+			* Data:
-			-Predict: Model Function
+			* Predict: Model Function
-			-GitHub: Link to our builds and images
+			* GitHub: Link to our builds and images
-	-Visitor takes a quick survey, then we output if one is at risk or not.
+	* Visitor takes a quick survey, then we output if one is at risk or not.

 ![ScreenShot1](/Webpage/Screenshot1.png)
 ![ScreenShot2](/Webpage/Screenshot2.png)